Joe Ricketts: DNAinfo.com

+Straight Arrow News

+In 2021, Ricketts launched another digital news service, Straight Arrow News, this time with national coverage.
+It was announced as a "trustworthy source of news and information – a straight arrow that hits the bullseye" and currently positions itself as "Unbiased.
+Straight facts".
+While the company is based in Omaha, Nebraska, it employs journalists throughout the country.
+In addition to original reporting, Straight Arrow News operates in partnership with Ground News for some of its news output.
+In 2025, it employed new senior staff to start a monetization strategy.

 Political activities

 Ricketts co-founded the Campaign for Primary Accountability (CPA) with Eric O'Keefe, Leo Linbeck III, and Tim Dunn.
 It targets both Democratic and Republican incumbents in primary elections.

 In 2010, Ricketts led a campaign against earmarks and what he perceived to be wasteful federal spending.
 Ricketts founded an independent organization called Taxpayers Against Earmarks that classified every Member of Congress as either a spending "hero" or "hooligan."

 Along with Taxpayers for Common Sense and WashingtonWatch.com, Taxpayers Against Earmarks developed a database of earmarks requested by members of Congress.
 The group successfully pressed for a moratorium on earmarks in 2010.
 Taxpayers Against Earmarks changed its name to Ending Spending in 2011, as part of a broadening of the group's focus.

 Ricketts established and funded The Ending Spending Fund, a political action committee, in 2010.
 The Ending Spending Fund spent over $1 million sponsoring independent advertisements in several Congressional races.
 The goal of the advertising expenditure was to highlight incumbents' earmark-related policies.
 The Ending Spending Fund spent the largest amount of its money on the United States Senate election in Nevada, 2010 in an unsuccessful effort to defeat Senate Majority Leader Harry Reid.
 Although not required by law, Ricketts willingly disclosed his identity due to his belief in transparency.